bcaffo/LittleInferenceBook/manuscript/07_asymptotics.md

   * Adding and subtracting 2 SEs works for 95% intervals.
 * Confidence intervals get wider as the coverage increases.
-* Confidence intervals get narrower with less variability or larger sample sizes
+* Confidence intervals get narrower with less variability or larger sample sizes.
-* The Poisson and binomial case have exact intervals that don't require the CLT
+* The Poisson and binomial case have exact intervals that don't require the CLT.
   * But a quick fix for small sample size binomial calculations is to add 2 successes and failures.

 ## Exercises